 - The result is flow, shunting, pressure effects and venous congestion and haemorrhage.

-- One example of this is the carotid-cavernous sinus shunts that arise with chemosis and scleral injection and an audible bruit.
+- Carotid-cavernous sinus shunts cause chemosis and scleral injection and an audible bruit.

-- Related to Cavernous sinus behind the eye: chemosis, reduced acuity, bruit, swelling of the eye.
+- Cavernous sinus behind the eye: chemosis, reduced acuity, bruit, swelling of the eye.

-- Related to Transverse/sigmoid sinus behind ear: pulsating noise (tinnitus).
+- Transverse/sigmoid sinus behind ear: pulsating noise (tinnitus).
 Stroke like symptoms, seizure like activity, headaches.

 - Possibly asymptomatic, Dural pain fibres can lead to headache.

 - Signs of increased intracranial pressure and bleeding.

 - Diagnosis is by Angiography - CTA/MRA/DSA.
 There is usually localised venous congestion with dilated cortical veins and vasogenic oedema.
 Angiography demonstrated early venous filling with arterial supply from external carotid artery branches.